thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-25-model-deployment-a-la-carte.md

 TODO describe why you’d want to do RPC style deployment TODO

 I see three major choices within this category, each with pretty interesting implications and tradeoffs.

-The first is to have all your models deployed to a centralized and typically platform/infra supported ‘inference service’ or ‘scoring service’.
+- The first is to have all your models deployed to a centralized and typically platform/infra owned ‘inference service’ or ‘scoring service’.
-The second is to instead ‘colocate’ deployed models as servers responding _only_ to some parent service client;
-the model server is encapsulated by the parent service just as the parent service’s DB is.
+- The second is to instead co-locate deployed models as servers responding _only_ to some specific parent service client — the model server is encapsulated by the parent service just as the parent service’s DB is encapsulated.
-The third option is to serialize your trained model and ship it to some third-party that will run the model for you and expose it via a HTTP API.
+- The third option is to serialize your trained model and ship it to some third-party that will run the model for you and expose it via a HTTP API.

 ### Centralized RPC scoring/inference service